imagej/imagej.github.io/_pages/scripting/javascript.md

 }
 ```

-<b>Note</b>
+{% capture built-in-math-functions %}

-All the above are examples to give you an idea of what is possible with Javascript and ImageJ.
-If you are interested on applying mathematical functions to images, you may be better off using internal ImageJ commands, as listed in the menu "Process - Math":
+All the above are examples to give you an idea of what is possible with JavaScript and ImageJ.
+If you are interested in applying mathematical functions to images, you may be better off using internal ImageJ commands, as listed in the menu {% include bc path="Process | Math" %}:

 ```java
 with (new JavaImporter(Packages.ij.IJ, Packages.ij.ImagePlus)) {